Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems

 \subsection{Evaluating Noise Robustness}

-In evaluating noise robustness, the reference text for WER and success rate calculations is the ground-truth transcript of the clean test sample.
-We aim for ASR models to exhibit low WER and high success rate, indicating accurate recognition of the ground-truth transcription.
-This step is essential to validate the effectiveness of our noise-augmented training regimen before examining the relationship between noise and adversarial robustness.
+To evaluate noise robustness, WER and success rate are calculated using the ground-truth transcript of the clean test sample.
+Low WER and high success rate indicate accurate transcription, allowing us to assess the effectiveness of noise-augmented training before analyzing its impact on adversarial robustness.

-Our experimental results corroborate that models subjected to noise-augmented training exhibit enhanced robustness when confronted with speech samples with environmental noise.
-For each model considered in Table~\ref{tab:BenignResults}, the success rate and WER for noisy data have improved with noise-augmented training (the models marked in blue or red).
-This is evidenced by a lower WER in comparison to their counterparts trained without any augmentation (marked in black).
+Our experimental results, see Table~\ref{tab:BenignResults}, corroborate that models subjected to noise-augmented training exhibit enhanced robustness when confronted with speech samples with environmental noise.
+For each model considered, the success rate and WER for noisy data have improved with noise-augmented training (the most robust models are highlighted in bold).
+This is evidenced by a lower WER in comparison to their counterparts trained without any augmentation.

-This improvement is particularly pronounced for the seq2seq models, which build on minimal pre-trained components, while the enhancement is less apparent for the wav2vec and transformer models that rely more on pre-trained parts, especially for feature extraction.
-Interestingly, the wav2vec-based models maintain a high success rate even with noisy data, whereas for all other architectures, the success rate drops significantly.
-This could be attributed to the fact that the wav2vec models incorporate pre-trained models that were exposed to noisy data during training.
+This improvement is particularly pronounced for the seq2seq models, which build on minimal pre-trained components, while the enhancement is less apparent for the transformer-based models (including CTC) that rely more on pre-trained parts, especially for feature extraction.
+Interestingly, the CTC-based models maintain a high success rate even with noisy data, whereas for all other architectures, the success rate drops significantly.
+This could be attributed to the fact that the CTC models incorporate pre-trained models that were exposed to noisy data during training.
 These findings indicate that noise-augmented training indeed enhances noise robustness, although the extent of improvement varies depending on the architecture.